CoAxLab/azad/README.md

 # Values

-We come at ANN desgin as scientists and humanists.
+We come at ANN design as scientists and humanists.
 Meaning we take three strong philosophical stances:

 1. ANNs should help people, not replace them.
-2. To win in the long-term science--psychology, neuroscience, and biology--must directly inform ANN desgin.
+2. To win in the long-term principled science--psychology, biology, neuroscience--should directly inform ANN design.
-3. ANNs and science must create a close viruous cycle of improvement.
-ANNs must help us understand our problems better.
+3. ANNs and science must create a close virtuous cycle of improvement.
+So ANNs must help us understand our problems better.
 This means an ANN must always be able to explain itself to a person.
-But of course it doesn't need to solve the problem the same way a person might.

 # Dependencies